-Our timetable has been carefully designed to meet the individual needs of existing cohort.
+Our timetable has been carefully designed to meet the individual needs of the existing cohort.
 This includes careful planning in order to reduce transitions and plentiful opportunities to support sensory, social communication and mental health needs.
-As such, Emotional Check In, Wellbeing days, Clinical Interventions and Life Skills have all been included in the curriculum.

 Through high quality teaching of knowledge, skills and vocabulary across core and foundation subjects, all pupils are challenged to achieve the best possible outcomes and make progress across all Key Stages.
-Detailed schemes of work are used to ensure pupils cover the content for their key stage and close any gaps in knowledge, so they are prepared for the following key stage and transition.
+Detailed medium term and long term plans are used to ensure pupils cover the content for their key stage and close any gaps in knowledge, so they are prepared for the following key stage and transition.
 The delivery of key focus areas related to learning, work and life are reflective of age, stage, and carefully selected learning experiences based on individual pupil needs.
 A range of specific approaches are used to implement and deliver the curriculum, such as: